kika/kika/README.md

     problem completely though).
   * I have very strong opinions on very many things.
 If someone is making a mistake I'll fight tooth and nail to talk reason into this person, but once the decision has been made, it's made.
+I don't say "I told you so".
   * I prefer clear separation of duties (occupational hazard).
 If I'm responsible for something, I'm responsible for it and my decision is final, although I can engage in a very long conversations about possible options,